 You need to seek copyright permission from FPA if you want to reproduce all, or any part, of a piece of content, including written text, audio, video, images, posters or documents.
 This is the same whether you want to share the whole piece of content or to use part of our content in another piece of content – for example using an FPA web page in a conference presentation, or reproducing a poster in a book or website.

 You must not upload or host our content (for example PDF copies of our leaflets and booklets) on another website.

 As long as you credit us, you can use any written quotes from FPA (for example a quote from a press release or reproducing the whole of the press release on your own website).

 You don’t need our permission to link to any pages of our website.

 If you're not sure if you need permission please ask.

 Just fill in the copyright permission form below, and return it to us.

-Photos on this site are courtesy of Thinkstock, unless stated otherwise and are library images, posed by models.
-We are unable to grant you permission to use these images and will refer you to Thinkstock instead.
+Photos on this site are from a range of sources including FPA copyrighted material and stock photos used under licence.
+Images of people are library images, posed by models, unless otherwise stated.
+We are unable to grant you permission to use any images that we don't hold the copyright for.